Project Discover | Autumn Term

 "I have learnt to evaluate different sources and think about about the reliability of primary and secondary sources.
 I have learnt that the past can be represented in different ways because of bias." - Year 6 Child

 Our Discover Projects are taught in the Autumn term, the primary focus being History.

-At Elmhurst School, we believe that the teaching and learning of History should inspire children to want to know more about the past and to think and to act as aspiring historians.
-It is our aim to immerse children into a wealth of historical opportunity that enables them to lead the way in investigating and interpreting the past, understanding chronology and creating an overview of Britain’s past as well that of the wider world.
+We believe that the teaching and learning of History should inspire children to want to know more about the past and to think and to act as aspiring historians.
+Our curriculum immerses children into a wealth of historical opportunity and enquiry, enabling them to lead the way in investigating and interpreting the past, understanding chronology and creating an overview of Britain’s past as well that of the wider world.

 Understand the methods of historical enquiry, including how evidence and different sources are used to make historical claims and why and how contrasting arguments of the past have been constructed.

 Place their growing knowledge into different contexts and understand connections between local, regional, national and international history within short and long-term timescales.

 Know and understand how Britain and the wider world have been shaped and influenced by civilisations, events, societies and individuals people from the past.

 Understand historical concepts such as continuity, consequence, reform and change and use them to make connections, draw contrasts (across, as well as within, periods of time) and communicate how history has been interpreted by others, leading to their own evidence-based interpretations.

 Page last updated: 22/02/23